What is Design and Visual Communication about?

 - draw from a range of influences to develop an awareness of design, adopting different ideas from the voices of different cultures and the rich heritage of design

-- be required to think for themselves and develop a confidence in their abilities to generate ideas
+- be required to think for themselves and develop confidence in their abilities to generate ideas

 - be strongly encouraged to use both divergent and convergent thinking: